-- Protect and promote the archaeological heritage of the city.
-1. - 2.
+- 1. Protect, preserve and promote the archaeological heritage of the city including underwater archaeology in rivers, lakes, canals, marine, intertidal and subtidal environments. - 2.
 Ensure that proposed development within the designated city centre Zone of Archaeological Notification is not detrimental to the character of an archaeological site or its setting. - 3.
 Have regard to the archaeological recommendations of the DHLGH on any planning applications. - 4.
 Endorse the sustainable use of archaeological heritage as an educational and cultural resource and promote public awareness of the archaeological heritage of the city. - 5.
-Require the surveying, recording or excavation of archaeological heritage during the development process, where appropriate. - 6.
+Require the surveying, recording or excavation of archaeological heritage to include standing historic buildings and underwater archaeological heritage during the development process, where appropriate. - 6.
 Seek the preservation in situ or, at a minimum, preservation by record of archaeological sites/monuments included in the Record of Monuments and Places and of previously unknown sites, features or objects of archaeological interest that are revealed through development activity. - 7.
-Ensure that any development proposal with potential to impact on archaeological heritage includes for an archaeological assessment.
-This includes within terrestrial. riverine, inter-tidal and sub-tidal environments
+Ensure that any development proposal with potential to impact on archaeological heritage, including the setting and amenity of sites and monuments, includes for an archaeological assessment.
+This includes within terrestrial, riverine, lacustrine, marine inter-tidal and sub-tidal environments.